What is Shopify?

 We’ve worked with shops that have 4 products and shops that have 4,000 products and we’ve seen (and corrected) a number of mistakes that were holding shop owners back from reaching their full sales potential.

-These are the top five issues we’ve come across time and again that can hold you back from having the eCommerce shop of your dreams…
+These are the top five Shopify mistakes we’ve come across time and again that can hold you back from having the eCommerce shop of your dreams…

 Mistake #1: Not understanding your product or market